magicaks/magicaks/README.md

 7. Pod security policies are enabled and a restricted policy added.
 8. Azure Policy is enabled on the cluster.
 No policies are assigned right now.
 9. Azure Firewall is integrated with network and application rules as recommended by AKS.
+10. Grafana connected to log analytics workspace of the cluster is running in Azure container instance backed by managed Postgresql Azure database.

 ## What is upcoming
 Check open issues at [Github Issues](https://github.com/sachinkundu/akstf/issues)